stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

     While code signing is thoroughly recommended, setting up the relevant keys is outside the scope of this tutorial.

-    For more information, GitHub has [plenty of info on GPG and git](https://help.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key).
+    For more information, GitHub has [plenty of info on GPG and git](https://help.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key){target="_blank" rel="noopener noreferrer"}.

 Next, let's create our `dev` branch.